greg-md/php-orm/README.md

 }
 ```

-### Automatically re-connect to databases when the session expires
+### Automatically re-connects to databases when the session expires

 Forget about caring of keeping database connections alive and concentrate on your main business logic.
 Connection timeout exceptions are catch inside and re-connects you back to database.

 This is a very useful feature when you have listeners/long scripts that works with databases.

-### Connects to database on the first call
+### Connects to databases on the first call

-It will not try to create a database connection until you send him a query.
+It will not try to create a database connection until you send a query to it.

 ### Is faster and consumes much less memory